 Frigid weather caused equipment failures on the ground and in the aircraft, he said.
 Baggage claims became backed up, planes were filled to capacity because of earlier delays and employees didn’t show up for work because of the weather, he said.

 He said officials would determine who was responsible for the problems.
 Weather apparently caused the water main break, he said, but the investigation will seek to determine why it was not weather protected.

 Sen. Chuck Schumer of New York said JFK officials should have foreseen some of the problems.

 “Look, when it’s as cold as it was we’ll cut the airport a little slack,” he said.

 “They should’ve been much, much better prepared plain and simple.
 JFK has to follow the Boy Scout’s model: ‘Be prepared.’
 They weren’t.”

-Travelers had complained about delays and baggage problems even before the water leak occurred.
+Travelers had complained about delays and baggage problems even before the water leak occurred Sunday.

-Emillio Mesa traveled from Los Angeles to New York City and said he was frustrated at not seeing his luggage for 13 hours.
+Emillio Mesa traveled from Los Angeles to New York City and said he hadn’t seen his baggage for 13 hours.

-"The luggage pile just keeps growing," he said.
-"It's a fire hazard now.
-New flights are coming in and there's no space!" he posted on Instagram.
+“The luggage pile just keeps growing,” he posted on Instagram.
+“It’s a fire hazard now.
+New flights are coming in, and there’s no space!”

 The New York Port Authority issued statements via Twitter Sunday afternoon saying the FAA has shut down international arrivals at Terminal 4 but that international departures remain unaffected.